-"Ladies and gentlemen, boys and girls, aliens and animals, put your hands together for your very own, Nightwing!"
+"Ladies and gentlemen, boys and girls, aliens and animals, put your hands together for your own beloved Nightwing!"
 The clown grinned a little wider and spun the table around, revealing a very bloody and exhausted hero.

-Dick's mask was off, the left half of his face completely bruised.
-His hair was disheveled, and his puffy eyes screamed with pain and defeat.
-His uniform was ripped open, showing bright red gashes through sweaty skin.
-There was a bullet wound in his rib cage and his knee was bleeding.
+Dick's mask was gone, the left half of his face bruised and swollen.
+His hair was disheveled, and his puffy eyes screamed with pain and…defeat.
+The top of his uniform was ripped open, revealing bright red gashes across planes of sweaty skin.
+There was a bullet wound in his ribcage.
+His knee was bleeding.

 Dick hadn't felt this terrible in a very long time.
-He hated feeling helpless, and like someone had run him over with a freight train...
+He hated feeling helpless—and like someone had run him over with a freight train...

 "Grayson, Talon is your great-grandfather..."

 "Stop wasting your breath.
 I'm never going to join you lunatics…"